-The fireweed has gone to seed and the first touches of gold are hitting the Aspens.
-Summer in Colorado is winding down quickly and soon our decks will be covered with snow.
-A deck in Colorado, is an extension of the home, in the summer we spend a great deal of time out there, in winter when our 300 + days of sunshine each year provide some winter warmth, we often fire up the grill in January or February.
+The fireweed has gone to seed and the first touches of gold are hitting the aspens.
+The Colorado summer in Colorado is winding down quickly and soon our decks will be covered with snow.
+A deck in Colorado is an extension of the home.
+In the summer we practically live out there, and even in January or February when our 300 + days of sunshine each year provide some winter warmth, we often fire up the grill.
 But life here in the mountains often puts some extra challenges on a deck.
 Heavy snow loads and intense sunshine can take their toll.

-When I first purchased my home the deck was one of the great features I liked.
+When I first purchased my home, the deck was one of the great features I liked.
 It was big enough to entertain on and also had great views of the mountains and the nearby reservoir.
-It was originally constructed from basic pine and was painted a dark oxford brown.
+Originally constructed from basic pine, it was painted a dark oxford brown.
 Over 12 years ago I replaced the pine decking with Ipe.
 Today it still looks great.
-Ipe is well know for its durability and good looks, and has since become one of my favorite deck building materials.
+Ipe is well known for its durability and good looks, and has since become one of my favorite deck building materials.
 The vertical railing is made with redwood, which provides a nice contrast with the Ipe.

 Colorado sunshine is pretty intense and it can cause some woods to age quickly.
-One alternative to wood decks are the many types of synthetics, these often have very minimal maintenance needs and can be found in many colors to match the décor of many homes.
-This small roof-top deck belongs to a neighbor just down the street, the other decks at their home are redwood and require periodic staining to maintain their good looks.
+One alternative to wood decks is the many types of synthetics.
+These often have minimal maintenance needs and can be found in an assortment of colors to match the décor of many homes.
+This small roof-top deck belongs to a neighbor just down the street; the other decks at their home are redwood and require periodic staining to maintain their good looks.

-Not all of the decks I have built recently have been as large as the previous 2 story 1200 square feet one.
-This modest deck is only about 40 square feet, it originally was made of redwood but after 15 years of intense Colorado weather.
-This Ipe replacement was built with Eb-Ty clips to eliminate screws on the decking itself.
+Not all the decks I've built recently have been as large as the previous 2-story 1200-square feet one.
+This modest deck is only about 40 square feet.
+It originally was made of redwood but after 15 years of intense Colorado weather, this Ipe replacement was built with Eb-Ty clips to eliminate screws on the decking itself.
 The posts are Ipe and the railing is made with 304 stainless steel tubing.
 These materials should now last another 40 to 50 years with simple care.

 Proper care is a critical part of maintaining your deck.
-Synthetic materials can reduce maintenance time and cost, but many homeowners prefer the natural look of real wood.
-This deck is made with Tigerwood, and requires periodic upkeep.
+Synthetic materials reduce maintenance time and cost, but many homeowners prefer the natural look of real wood.
+This deck, made with Tigerwood, requires periodic upkeep.
 A penetrating oil finish is used to bring out the natural beauty of the grain.
 This deck is older than many I have worked on, and will outlive redwood and cedar decks by a long shot.
 Hardwood decks, like Tigerwood, Ipe and Brazilian Redwood, can last 50 years or more.
-A weekend spent every few years, doing some simple oiling, is not too taxing to homeowners, and can allow a wood deck to really shine.
+A weekend every few years doing some simple oiling is not too taxing to homeowners, and can allow a wood deck to really shine.